Skip to content

 On this page

-High availability means the network keeps forwarding during expected failures.
+High availability means the network keeps forwarding during an expected failure.
 It does not mean every packet survives every event.
-ENCOR expects you to understand the common tools: redundant links, redundant devices, FHRP, supervisor failover, and stateful switchover.
+The exam expects four tools: redundant links, redundant devices, a First Hop Redundancy Protocol (FHRP), and Stateful Switchover (SSO).

 Redundancy

-Redundancy gives traffic another path.
-The common forms are dual uplinks, EtherChannel, dual supervisors, switch stacks, redundant power, redundant WAN circuits, and diverse providers.
+Redundancy gives traffic a second path.
+The common forms are dual uplinks, EtherChannel, dual supervisors, switch stacks, redundant power, and two WAN circuits.

 Failure domain map:

-Each layer covers different failures; none fixes all problems alone.
+Each layer covers different failures.
+No layer fixes all failures alone.

 interface Vlan10